 The Tibet Fund was founded in 1981 at a time when the international community had seemingly forgotten the plight of the Tibetan people.
 In the early years of exile since 1959, survival of Tibetan refugees depended on the generosity of the governments of India, Nepal, Bhutan, the UN High Commission for Refugees, foreign donor agencies, and the faith and resilience of the refugees themselves.

-In the 1970s, humanitarian assistance began to decline.
-It was within this context that a small group ofU.S. citizens and Tibetan immigrants living in the United States established The Tibet Fund.
+In the 1970s, humanitarian assistance has begun to decline.
+It was during such a critical time in exile Tibetan history that a small group of US citizens and Tibetan immigrants living in the United States established The Tibet Fund.
 When His Holiness the Dalai Lama won the Nobel Peace Prize in 1989, the plight of the Tibetan people gained worldwide attention.
-This generated increased support for The Tibet Fund, most significantly from the U.S. State Department’s congressionally mandated Humanitarian Assistance Grant for Tibetans.
+The Tibet Fund thereafter grew rapidly, building institutional relationships with foundations, government agencies and individual donors to help the Tibetan community.